viktorkortsanov/ShredX/README.md

 1. **Create new terminal**:

 2. **Navigate to the Project Directory**:
-   Go to the server directory:
+   Go to the project directory:

    ```bash
    cd shredx